Virtual GSSE Information

 Mail to students will be distributed by the Resident Assistants, and should be addressed as follows:

-c/o Governor’s School for the Sciences and Engineering
+c/o Governor’s School for the Sciences & Engineering

 Do not put “The University of Tennessee” in the address in order to avoid unnecessary delay in mail delivery.
-Students may purchase stamps at the post office located on the first floor in Greve Hall.
+Students may purchase stamps at the post office located in the Student Union.

 All student expenses, including room, food, tuition, and required books, are paid for by GSSE.
 Most students will want a small amount of spending money for supplies, souvenirs, laundry, and late night snacks.
 Large amounts of money are both unnecessary and undesirable.
 It is risky to come to the School with a large amount of cash.